temporaer/wurzel/README.markdown

         the weights above threshold must be larger than `min-flow-thresh`.
       - `median_raw` In a limited depth breadth first search towards the root, the median of the visited values must at least be `min-flow-thresh`.

-- Note that when running everything through `make` commands as suggested above, you need to adjust the `dijkstra/grid` parameters in the `Makefile`.

 # Notes